tkeffer/weert-js/README.md

 **JSON input**

 A deep packet must be included in the body of the request.
-Its value for `measurement` must match the value given in the URL.
+If included, its value for `measurement` must match the value given in the URL.
+It must include a value for `timestamp`.

 **Response code**